UCSBCarpentry/CustomLibraryBash/_episodes/05-counting-mining.md

 {: .challenge}

 > ## Count, sort and print (faded example)
->To count the total lines in every `tsv` file, sort the results and then print the first line of the file we use the following:
+>To count the total lines in every `csv` file, sort the results and then print the first line of the file we use the following:
 >
 >~~~
 >wc -l *.csv | sort -n | head -n 1